BIOLOGY FOR LIFE

 C2.2.5-- Synapses as junctions between neurons and between neurons and effector cells.

-• Define synapse, synaptic cleft and effector.
+• Define synapse, synaptic gap and effector.

 • List examples of effector cells.